EmilStenstrom/django-components/README.md

 **Version 0.93**
 - Spread operator `...dict` inside template tags.
 See [Spread operator](#spread-operator))
 - Use template tags inside string literals in component inputs.
 See [Use template tags inside component inputs](#use-template-tags-inside-component-inputs))
+- Dynamic slots, fills and provides - The `name` argument for these can now be a variable, a template expression, or via spread operator

 🚨📢 **Version 0.92**
 - BREAKING CHANGE: `Component` class is no longer a subclass of `View`.
 To configure the `View` class, set the `Component.View` nested class.
 HTTP methods like `get` or `post` can still be defined directly on `Component` class, and `Component.as_view()` internally calls `Component.View.as_view()`.
 (See [Modifying the View class](#modifying-the-view-class))